roman-supercode/lvl3_6_project_pokemonAPI/README.md

 - View information such as: HP, Damage, Defense and Speed
 - Visualize what type that pokemon is and what its moves are

-Made with ❤️ by Emily, Franz, Mo, and Roman
+Made with ❤️ by Emily, Franz, Mo and Roman

 ```
 .